 Having found this I felt I should not let it get lost again.
-Romansleigh is a long way from Exeter but The Western Times published this on 27th May 1843.
+Romansleigh ('Rumsleigh') is a long way from Exeter but The Western Times published this on 27th May 1843.
 Perhaps it has been recorded elsewhere but, just in case it is not, I replicate it here.
 The scale of the infant mortality in this village of North Devon is heart-rending and the ingenuousness of the local scribe only makes it seem more so:

 "CHURCH-YARD POETRY. - A Maryansleigh correspondent sends us the following touching communication respecting the mortality in that parish.
 He has paraphrased the awful fact with most awful poetry: -